Ever wondered why professional gamers almost exclusively use mechanical keyboards?

 Click for Full Review

-It has a minimalist look similar to the Red Dragon, and its performance is a slight league above.
+It has a minimalist look similar to the Redragon, and its performance is a slight league above.
 Add in almost endless customization, and you have yourself an excellent mechanical keyboard.

-The keys are well spaced making it a compact yet comfortable keyboard to use.
-A wrist rest would have made the experience even better we thought.
-It works well in scenarios where you have a lot of typing to do since the feedback does find a good middle ground.
+The keys are well-spaced, making it a compact yet comfortable keyboard to use.
+A wrist rest would have made the experience even better, we thought.
+It works well in scenarios where you have a lot of typing to do since the feedback does find good middle ground.

-The overall feel is a bit plastic and for the price, you can expect a bit more.
+The overall feel is a bit plastic, and for the price, you can expect a bit more.
 Additionally, more backlighting options we thought should have been available.
-Moreover, it was reported that the letters on the keycaps do tend to wear out over the course of a year when used rigorously.
+Moreover, it was reported that the letters on the keycaps do tend to wear out over a year when used rigorously.

 Click for Full Review